TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_accelerometer.md

 ---
-title: Connecting an accelerometer to a Fly-CDYv2
+title: Connecting an accelerometer to an SKR Pro v1.1 and v1.2
 tags: []
 keywords:
 last_updated: 12/05/2021
-summary: "Connecting an accelerometer to a CDYv2"
+summary: "Connecting an accelerometer to an SKR Pro v1.1 and v1.2"
 sidebar: mydoc_sidebar
-permalink: fly_cdyv2_accelerometer.html
+permalink: skr_pro_accelerometer.html
 folder: mydoc
 comments: false
 toc: false